acryptos/docs.acryptos.com/faq.md

   The genesis mining is ~8888 ACS.

   After the first emission cut \(15 Feb 2021\), the ACS emission was reduced by 18.65%.

-* The ACSI emission is still ~3746 ACSI tokens per day.
+  After the second emission cut \(15 May 2021\), the ACS emission was reduced by additional 18.65%.
+  ACSI's emission was reduced by ~32% (17 June 2021), to match ACS' emissions.

 ### 6. Are the tokenomic models of ACS and ACSI sustainable?

-* For ACS: the performance and withdrawal fees gained from providing the yield farming services to users are used to buy-back ACS from the market and then the ACS is redistributed to the ACS Stakers.
+* For ACS: the performance and withdrawal fees gained from providing the yield farming services to users are used to buy-back ACS from the market and then those ACS are redistributed to the ACS Vault Stakers.
 This ensures a sustainable future of ACS.
-* For ACSI: 50% of the fees gained from stablecoin swap are used to buy-back ACSI from the market and then the ACSI is redistributed to the ACSI Stakers.
+* For ACSI: 50% of the fees gained from the StableSwap and 50% of the fees gained from Acsi.Finance are used to buy-back ACSI from the market and then those ACSI are redistributed to the ACSI Vault Stakers.
 This ensures a sustainable future of ACSI.

 ### 7. What is the vision of ACS and ACSI